 While it is not quite as refined in its picture performance as LG’s step-up OLED TV, the C8 OLED, LG's B8 series still delivers that distinctive contrast wow factor that has made OLED such a hit with AV fans.
 That, together with a strong feature count, should be more than enough to seduce potentially huge numbers of new cinephiles to join the impossibly contrast-rich 'dark side' of TV technology.

-- If you're looking for the top TV of the year so far, check out our list of the best TVs of 2019
+- Check out our list of the best TVs